-CMG's current needs for capital asset investment relate to office infrastructure costs and computer equipment, all of which are being funded internally.
-During the year ended March 31, 2021, CMG's property and equipment additions were primarily composed of computer equipment and decreased by \$0.6 million, compared to the previous fiscal year, as CMG deferred replacing certain equipment in anticipation of the release of newer and more efficient models in fiscal 2022.
-CMG's capital budget for fiscal 2022 is \$1.7 million.
+CMG's investing activities consist of capital asset additions, all which are funded internally.
+During the year ended March 31, 2022, CMG's capital asset additions were composed of computer equipment and totalled \$0.7 million, an increase of \$0.3 million compared to the previous fiscal year.
+CMG's capital budget for fiscal 2023 is \$2.0 million.